lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 Once stopped, the service will take care of launching a new task for us.

-One solution to this IP Changing problem is to use <a href="https://aws.amazon.com/blogs/aws/amazon-ecs-service-discovery/" target="_blank">Amazon ECS Service Discovery</a>, which makes it possible for an ECS service to automatically register itself with a predictable and friendly DNS name in <a href="https://aws.amazon.com/route53/" target="_blank">Amazon Route 53</a>
+One solution to this IP changing problem is to use <a href="https://aws.amazon.com/blogs/aws/amazon-ecs-service-discovery/" target="_blank">Amazon ECS Service Discovery</a>, which makes it possible for an ECS service to automatically register itself with a predictable and friendly DNS name in <a href="https://aws.amazon.com/route53/" target="_blank">Amazon Route 53</a>

-## My task fails to start
+## <a id="task-fail"></a> My task fails to start

 If after a couple of seconds, you don’t see the task running or constantly restarting is it possible that there is something wrong.